The Cathedral Choir

 The Cathedral Choir undertakes tours both within the UK and abroad.
 Previous tours include Paris, Belgium and Rome.
 A tour planned to Greece is in the pipeline post COVID.
 CD recordings and BBC broadcasts are regular features of the Cathedral Choir’s schedule, as are concerts and performances with professional orchestras and soloists, and international artists; including the Sixteen, John Rutter, Alexander L’Estrange, Jethro Tull and Sinfonia Viva.

 For more details please contact the Director of Music, Alexander Binns at firstname.lastname@example.org or by calling 07760 766199.

 We’re not quite sure – are we able to bring our child to see what it’s like?

 We hold an annual ‘Be a Chorister for a day’ event, usually in January or February.
 Outside of that there are also regular ‘taster sessions’.
 Contact the Director of Music for more details.

 My child isn’t a musical genius – is there any point in sending him/her along to a voice trial?

 We aren’t looking for geniuses, nor are we looking for children who already display musical talent – we do all the musical training here!
 All we are looking for is an eagerness, a team-player, and a child who we feel would suit the Chorister lifestyle.

 We’re busy on the dates advertised for the Voice Trials – is there any other time we could come along?

 Almost certainly!
 Send us an email (email@example.com) and we’ll see if we can arrange a better time for you.

-Lay Clerks are expected at both Sunday services (1000-1200 and 1710-1910) and on Thursday Evenings (1755-1930).
+Lay Clerks sing at services on Thursdays and Sundays.
 All our Lay Clerks are accomplished musicians and excellent sight-readers.
-Anyone interested in becoming a deputy Lay Clerk at the Cathedral should contact firstname.lastname@example.org.
+Anyone interested in becoming a deputy Lay Clerk at the Cathedral should contact the Director of Music, Alexander Binns by email, firstname.lastname@example.org